viniciuscodc/Inttegra-Website/README.md

 # Inttegra-Website
-This is a website made in Html, css and Javascript.
+This is a website made in Html, Css and Javascript.

 Website link: https://viniciuscodc.github.io/Inttegra-Website/